matassabaliauskas/Flutter-Bluetooth-App-for-IoT/README.md

 In this particular case, the device comes with DC fan, bipolar plasma ion, timer, temperature-sensing, and air-particulate-matter-sensing functions.
 The hardware of the device is custom-made, running on Microchip PIC24FJ256DA106-I/PT microprocessor, and uses a Microchip RN4020 BLE bluetooth chip, as well as a lot of other sensors which are interacting with the microprocessor and the BLE.
 The application compiles and works well on both Android and iOS (tested) devices.

-To adapt this application to a different set of hardware, one would to create bluetooth services and characteristics on a RN4020 (or equivalent) bluetooth chip, to send and receive data.
+To replicate and adapt this application to a different set of hardware, one would need to setup flutter, run flutter_blue_plus example, replace [android, assets, build, ios, lib] folders (not anything else!), to get the mobile application to run.
+Then on the hardware/device side, you need create bluetooth services and characteristics on a RN4020 (or equivalent) bluetooth chip, to send and receive data.
+The characteristic id of your new bluetooth device should be used to run widget_1, widget_2, etc. functions.
 This app can then be used to process, monitor, and modify the data in the characteristics.

-Syncfusion was used for this project, to graph air quality data from the sensor in real-time.

 ###### Image of the hardware setup:

 <img src="https://github.com/matassabaliauskas/Flutter-Bluetooth-App-for-IoT/blob/main/App%20Screenshots/IMG_20220603_161640.jpg" width="480">